 Salmonella symptoms may include diarrhea, vomiting, fever, nausea and abdominal pain.
 It usually lasts between four to seven days and begins within 12 to 72 hours after exposure.

 For more information about Salmonella and how the lawyers at Johnson//Becker are investigating outbreaks, click here.

 Questions About a Salmonella Lawsuit?
 Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you have been diagnosed with salmonella food poisoning after eating tahini produced by Achdut Ltd., you should speak with a food poisoning lawyer to learn more about your legal rights in pursuing a lawsuit.

 Not all food poisoning cases should be taken to court.
-But if your illness is directly tied to the salmonella outbreak, you most certainly should investigate the possibility of filing suit.
+But if your illness is directly tied to the salmonella outbreak, you should investigate the possibility of filing a suit.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.